sakerhq/wicked_pdf/README.md

 _Wicked PDF has been verified to work on Ruby versions 2.2 through 2.6; Rails 4 through 6.1_

+*This fork only works with wkhtmltopdf-binary versions > 0.12.0*

 ### Installation

 Add this to your Gemfile and run `bundle install`: